 Other complications may also impact the baby’s oxygen levels.
 These complications should be reflected in your child’s medical records.

-What Medical Conditions Are Linked to Oxygen Deprivation?
+Medical Conditions Related to Oxygen Deprivation

 There are many medical conditions that may be caused by oxygen deprivation during pregnancy, labor, or delivery.
 A few examples of the most commonly diagnosed conditions are: